expaso/hassos-addon-timescaledb/README.md

 ALTER USER user_name WITH PASSWORD 'strongpassword';
 ```

-A default `pg_hba.conf` is created in the data directory with the following content, which allows local peer usrs and network users with passwords.:
+A default `pg_hba.conf` is created in the data directory with the following content, which allows local peer users and network users with passwords.:

 ```
 # TYPE  DATABASE        USER            ADDRESS                 METHOD